www.carrozzieri-italiani.com

 Moretti production 1964

 In 1964 Moretti S.p.A. expanded its headquarters and had 145 employees; the plant occupied an area of 9,000 m², while the annual production was of 1,500 units.
-The same year, the Fiat 850 replaced the 600 in the Moretti range, while the Swiss designer Danny Bravand, ex employee of Michelotti, was hired to design the new models.
-Among the most successful creations of Bravand was the 850 series Sportiva and 850 S2 produced in 1500 specimens.
+The same year, the Fiat 850 replaced the 600 in the Moretti range, while the Swiss designer Danny Brawand, ex employee of Michelotti, was hired to design the new models.
+Among the most successful creations of Brawand was the 850 series Sportiva and 850 S2 produced in 1500 specimens.
 These sporty cars with an aggressive design re-propose on a reduced scale the lines with the inflated fenders of the Ferrari Dino.

 The decline of Moretti